saliemchiu/lhns/_programs/summer-school.md

 permalink: /programs/summer-school/
 ---

-## Summer 2016
+## Summer Care

-We are offering an AM co-op program (9:00 AM to 12:00 PM) ONLY from June 6th through July 29th.
-PM will be offered as Extended Care ONLY using a block system June 6th through July 29th.
+Care is available over the summer for both preschool and pre-k.
+In general, the co-op program is available for the months of June and July in the morning.
+Extended care is offered on specific days or hours as requested by parents for the afternoons.

-There will be three (3) weeks of AM Pre-K (9:00am to 12:30pm) offered June 13th through July 1st.
-Only current graduating children from the 2015/2016 year are eligible.
+In addition, three weeks of morning Pre-K was offered in June.
+Please note that only current graduating children from the previous school year are eligible for summer morning pre-k.

-WE WILL BE CLOSED MONDAY JULY 4TH FOR THE INDEPENDENCE DAY HOLIDAY.
-THE REST OF THAT WEEK WILL BE PRO-RATED

 ### Fee/Rates Structure

+For the Summer of 2016:

 * AM Co-op preschool 9:00am to 12:00pm:  $130.00 per week ($104.00 for the week of July 4th)
 * AM Pre-K 9:00am to 12:30pm $150.00 per week